xavierchia/xavierchia.github.io/_posts/2020-09-26-start-walling.md

 As a general rule of thumb he recommends:

-"Lean towards higher pricing.
+>"Lean towards higher pricing.
 Developers tend to undervalue their software, and think that lower prices will result in higher sales.
 This is typically not the case."

 ## The bottom Line

 Start Small, Stay Small by Rob Walling is a fantastic book.
-Each chapter is full of immediately useful advice and I've already implemented several of his recommendations.
+Each chapter is full of actionable advice and I've already implemented several of his recommendations.

-As mentioned above, I haven't finished the book yet since I want to implement all the interesting things I've learned before moving on.
-Moreover, I'm currently mostly interested in methods to come up with and evaluate product ideas and later chapters primarily cover more advanced topics that aren't that relevant for me right now.
+As mentioned above, I haven't finished the book yet since I want to implement what I've learned so far before moving on.
+Moreover, I'm currently mostly interested in methods to come up with and evaluate product ideas, whereas later chapters primarily cover more advanced topics that aren't that relevant for me right now.

 However, I will certainly read them in the coming months and then either  update this post or publish a second part.